joushx/Arduino-RGB-Tools/README.markdown

 RGBTools is a software library for Arduino for controlling an RGB-LED.

 ##Installation
-Just copy all the files to your `arduino/libraries`-folder into a folder called `RGBTools`.
+Just copy the `RGBTools`-folder the `libraries`-folder of your Arduino-IDE.

 ##Set a color##
 Use the `setColor`-method for setting an RGB-specified color.